Leung Ka Hai: Early years

 Born in Brazil to a Hongkonger father and a Brazilian mother, Leung followed his father and moved to Hong Kong when he was 9 years old.
 He then joined the youth team of Kitchee, and help Kitchee to win the under-15 group of Nike Hong Kong Premier Cup in 2008.
 He, along with his team mates, had a chance to compete with other 11 teams in mainland China for the chance to the Old Trafford.

 Club career

 In March 2008, Kitchee submitted the player list for 2008 AFC Cup.
 Leung was selected and listed on the list.
 Just a month later, on 26 April 2008, Leung Ka Hai made his senior career debut against Lanwa Redbull as a 75th-minute substitute.
 At the age of 15 years and 4 days, Leung was the youngest-ever debutante in the Hong Kong First Division League, a record previously held by his teammate Lo Kwan Yee.
 In the summer of 2011, Leung was loaned to Hong Kong Second Division club Tai Chung.
 However, in January 2012, he was called back to Kitchee for the 2012 AFC Cup.
-Leung joined Sun Hei on loan from Kitchee until the end of 2013–2014 season.
+Leung joined Sun Hei on loan from Kitchee until the end of the 2013–14 season.

 On 31 January 2018, Dreams FC announced that they had signed Leung.